dedalus94/azure-database-migration224/README.md

 In this project, I implemented a cloud-based database system on Microsoft Azure.

-I started by establishing a production environment database.
-Subsequently, I migrated the database to Azure SQL Database.
-These efforts will strengthen your data management approach.
+I started by establishing a production environment database (a SQL server database on an Azure VM to simulate an on-prem production scneario).
+Subsequently, I migrated the database to Azure SQL Database, focusing on crucial aspects like data backup, restoration, and automated scheduling.
+I also established a development environment on an Azure VM machine (also to simulate an on-prem configuration) and used SQL Server Management Studio to set a connection to Azure, schedule weekly backups, and store them in the cloud.

 I then simulated a disaster recovery scenario with potential data loss.
 And finally set up geo-replication and failover configuration to ensure data availability.